viktoryordanov07/1337/README.md

 The user logs into the system using a username and password.

-These passwords are INSIDE of the source code and can be changed to YOUR liking.
+These passwords are INSIDE of the source code and can be changed to YOUR liking through "auth.py".
-Current USERNAME and PASSWORD are: admin admin123
+Current USERNAME and PASSWORD are:
+Username: "admin"
+Password: "admin123"

 Passwords are hashed using SHA-256 before verification.